snc/SncRedisBundle/README.md

 This bundle integrates [Predis](https://github.com/nrk/predis) and [phpredis](https://github.com/nicolasff/phpredis) into your Symfony application.

+As Predis has not been maintained since 2016 it is highly recommended to use the faster and native phpredis extension instead.

 ## Branches ##

 Version `3.*` supports Symfony 3.4, 4.x and 5.x [![build Status](https://img.shields.io/travis/snc/SncRedisBundle/master.svg?style=flat-square)](https://travis-ci.org/snc/SncRedisBundle.svg?branch=master)